palantir/conjure-python/CONTRIBUTING.md

 ### Development tips

 - Run `./gradlew checkstyleMain checkstyleTest` locally to make sure your code conforms to the code-style.
-- Run `pipenv run pytest tests/` in `conjure-python-verifier/python` to run all Python tests.
+- Run `pipenv run tox` in `conjure-python-verifier/python` to run all Python tests.